RomanStadlhuber/gpr_loc/gpr_misc/README.md

 #### Generate a sparse GP

-Add the `--sparsity` flag with a value greater than zero and less than one.
-E.g. `--sparsity 0.6` will construct a sparse GP subset with 60% of the original samples.
+Add the `--sparsity` flag with a value greater than zero and less than the number of datapoints in your training set.
+E.g. `--sparsity 10` will construct a sparse GP subset with 10 inducing inputs.

 ### Reloading exported Models